AaronEatonCom/goodrx-hello/README.md

 ## Terraform

-The app is deployed to aws using terraform.
-The 'launch.sh' script will install the necessary plugin (aws, template), create a plan, then apply the plan to your environment.
+The app is deployed using terraform.

+The 'launch.sh' script will:
+- Run terraform init to ensure plugins are installed
+- Create a terraform plan
+- Apply the plan
+- Delete the plan

-You can modify the target vpc and subnets for the deployment by editing the variables in goodrx-hello.tf.
+You can modify the target vpc and subnets by editing the variables in goodrx-hello.tf.